Market Analysts see PureCycle Technologies Inc. [PCT] gaining to $30. Time to buy?

-PureCycle Technologies Inc. [NASDAQ: PCT] loss -11.93% on the last trading session, reaching $19.79 price per share at the time.
-The company report on June 10, 2021 that Bragar Eagel & Squire, P.C.
-Reminds Investors That Class Action Lawsuits Have Been Filed Against Skillz, PureCycle, Danimer Scientific, and Aterian and Encourages Investors to Contact the Firm.
+PureCycle Technologies Inc. [NASDAQ: PCT] stock went on an upward path that rose over 7.99% on Wednesday, amounting to a one-week price increase of more than 3.84%.
+The company report on June 17, 2021 that SHAREHOLDER ACTION ALERT: The Schall Law Firm Reminds Investors of a Class Action Lawsuit Against PureCycle Technologies, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-PureCycle Technologies Inc. represents 110.74 million in outstanding shares, while the company has a total market value of $2.19 billion with the latest information.
-PCT stock price has been found in the range of $19.6301 to $22.69.

-If compared to the average trading volume of 1.37M shares, PCT reached a trading volume of 1458603 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $2.34 billion, with 114.07 million shares outstanding and 97.45 million shares in the current float.
+Compared to the average trading volume of 1.45M shares, PCT stock reached a trading volume of 2544956 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about PureCycle Technologies Inc. [PCT]:

 Alembic Global Advisors have made an estimate for PureCycle Technologies Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on June 07, 2021.
 While these analysts kept the previous recommendation, Oppenheimer raised their target price to Outperform.
 The new note on the price target was released on May 24, 2021, representing the official price target for PureCycle Technologies Inc. stock.
 Previously, the target price had yet another raise to $45, while ROTH Capital analysts kept a Buy rating on PCT stock.